Gallet & Company: The Flying Officer

 The most important watch in Gallet's history.
 Featuring the names of world cities arranged by time zone along the edge of the dial made it the world's first worldtimer wrist chronograph.

 MultiChron Regulator

 Gallet MultiChron Regulator has time-reading in a smaller top sub-register, and the minute counter at the bottom.
 It was designed for applications where recording events took precedence over telling the time.

 MultiChron Waterproof "Clamshell"

 First Gallet waterproof chronograph with a special patented two-part case that holds together thanks to four screws in the foot of each of the lugs.
 It provided novel protection for the dial and movement from the intrusion of water, dirt, dust, and caustic chemicals.

 MultiChron Yachting "Big Eye"

-Last execution of the Gallet MultiChron Chronographs with striking colorful race preparation countdown timer.
-Available with black or white dial.
+Version of the Gallet MultiChron Chronograph with colorful race inspired preparation countdown timer, sold with black or white dial.

 MultiChron Decimal

 Gallet MultiChron has the decimal scale for quick calculations based on a 100-unit.
 It allowed workers and engineers to calculate productivity rates, such as units produced per hour or convert elapsed time into a percentage of an hour.